gssi/official-rasta-or6/README.md

 To add itineraries and Point of Interests related to the Abruzzo National Park, run the `pna-data.sql` sql script file in the `rastapms` database.
 You can use a terminal or `phpmyadmin` if installed.

-## System Requirements
-As a prerequisite, you must follow the installation instructions for the Rasta PMS (https://github.com/gssi/official-rasta-pms/blob/main/Install.md)
+**As a prerequisite, you must follow the installation instructions for the Rasta PMS (https://github.com/gssi/official-rasta-pms/blob/main/Install.md)**